 nation state cyber operations, including intelligence, offensive and defensive aspects

 use of AI and ML in cyber defence and offence

 developments in education and training for cyber operations

 We accept scholars on a rolling basis depending on the applicant’s proposal, timing, and the availability of supervisors and desk space at the centre.
 We recommend scholars arrange their schedule to avoid visiting during holiday periods (July and August, mid-December to mid-January).

 As part of the program the CCDCOE provides:

-- Economy flights and reasonable accommodation will be fully covered for the duration of the visit
+Economy flights and reasonable accommodation during the duration of the visit;